masteredward/xavier-system/README.md

 ## Xavier System Directory Structure

 The **Xavier System** uses a directory structure inside the `/opt/xavier` path.
-The `xv-utils` container by default mounts this path into the `/xavier` directory.
-These are the subdirectories:
+The `xv-utils` container, by default, mounts this path into the `/xavier` directory.
+These are the **Xavier System's** subdirectories:

 - `root/` - This is the common shared `/root` directory for all `xv-containers`.
 This will allow every `xv-container` to share a common **Oh My ZSH** theme and plugins.
 Also share binaries and scripts installed under `/root/bin/`.
 This directory, however, is not intended for storing GIT repositories or other user's work.
 For that, use the `workspace/` directory.

-- `sources/` - This is where things happen: Each one of the `sources/` subdirectories contains Dockerfiles and other files that are used during the `xv-container` builds by the `xv` tool.
+- `sources/` - This is where things happen: Each one of the `sources/` subdirectories contains **Dockerfiles** and other files that are used during the `xv-container` builds by the `xv` tool.
 Also, the `xv.yaml` configuration file is located there.
 It's the user's main configuration file for the `xv` tool.
 The name of the subdirectory is the actual name of the `xv-container`.
 For more information, read "[The xv tool](#the-xv-tool)" section.

 - `system/` - The clone of **Xavier System's** GIT repository is here.
 There the user can create a custom `xv-setup.yaml` file to customize the **Xavier System** installation.
 Also, the `xv-setup.sh` script can be used to update **Xavier System** configuration.
 For more information, read "[The xv-setup tool](#the-xv-setup-tool)" section.

 - `tools/` - This is a reserved directory for user-managed container tools sources.
 Container tools are single-run or service helper containers, like the `xv` or the `amazon/aws-cli` container tools.
-The support to build and manage container tools is planned for future releases of **Xavier System**.
+The support to build and manage container tools is planned for future releases of the **Xavier System** project.

 - `workspace/` - This directory, by default, is mounted on all `xv-containers` in the `/workspace` directory.
 The goal of this directory is to store there all user's GIT repositories and/or temporary directories for testing between `xv-containers`.